framps/raspiBackup/README.md

 * UI installer configures all major options to get raspiBackup up and running in 5 minutes
 * Messages in English, German, Finnish and Chinese
 * Much more features ...
 (See doc below)
+* Default language is English.
+For following languages the English messages were translated.
+ * German
+ * Finnish
+ * Chinese
+ * French

 ## Documentation